 From figuring out how to design complex structures to testing and tweaking them in order to come up with an improved solution, your child will be tackling problems just like a real engineer!
 Our hands-on programs are a fun and innovative way to help your eager inventor understand essential science, architectural and engineering concepts while getting creative and firing up his or her imagination in the process.
 Parents are kept in the loop through our regular email communication, so you can see your child’s progress and celebrate his or her achievements.
 We’ll also preview the following week’s project so you and your child can gear up for the next fun activity!

-Sylvan’s Engineering programs in the New York region provide:
+Our Engineering courses in the New York region feature: